PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 18:50:03
+Last updated: 2024-04-05 18:50:37
-Random Quote: The good thing about relationships is that you finally forget how they started. - Tokyo
+Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
+There is no safe way to grasp it.  -  Dalla